 Dealer Delivery Fees

-This is a fairly vague fee.
-Basically, it covers a car wash and a few mats for your car floor.
-In theory, it covers the cost of getting the car to the dealership and ready for the customer.
-But the fee can vary by thousands of dollars depending on the profit margin.
+Dealer delivery covers the cost of getting the car to the dealership and ready for the customer through checks, washing, etc. But the fee can vary by thousands of dollars depending on the profit margin.
 It’s a way for the dealership to actually make some money on the car and still bargain with you.

 If you’re buying a demo car, you’re buying a car that’s been on the dealership floor and use by staff or for test drives.

-Usually an extra cost (but sometimes included in the sale price) to extend a car’s warranty, it’s offered through the dealership via a third party insurer rather than from the manufacturer.
+Usually an extra cost (but sometimes included in the sale price) to extend a car’s warranty.

 Manufacturer’s Suggested Retail Price (MSRP)